chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

 - Cloudflare API token (can be minimal initially)
 - Account ID where token will be used

+### Implementation Versions

+There are two implementations:

+1. **`deploy.js` (Integrated)**: Automatically reads fallback tokens from `deployments-secrets.json`.
+This is the version used during deployment.
+2. **`cloudflare-token-updater.js` (Standalone)**: Accepts fallback tokens as a parameter.
+Can be used independently.

+Both implementations use the same Cloudflare API endpoints and logic, but differ in how fallback tokens are handled.

 ### Step 1: Core Functions

 #### 1.1 Get Token ID